-OU44 is a teaching/office building of 9,600 m2 spread over three floors and a basement constructed at the campus of University of Southern Denmark.
+OU44 is a teaching/office building of $9,600 \text{ m}^2$ spread over three floors and a basement constructed at the campus of University of Southern Denmark.
 The building is designed as a benchmark pilot project for energy efficiency and automated performance testing.
 It has been operational since 2015 and was built according to the Danish Building code BR2015 with a \$18.5 million budget.
 The purpose of OU44 was to establish a living lab for improving the energy efficiency of public buildings based on Information and Communications Technology (ICT) solutions that also account for the behaviour of occupants.
 The building is equipped with a balanced ventilation system controlled based on indoor CO2 concentration, hydronic heating system (district heating), occupancy-driven lights dimmed based on the indoor and outdoor illuminance, and moving blinds controlled according to outdoor illuminance.

 The planned controlled strategy will be implemented as a direct control over ventilation dampers, radiator valves, set points for the air pressure in the ventilation duct system, ventilation air temperature (heating only), and light systems.
 The system objectives are to maximize indoor thermal comfort, minimize energy consumption and minimize energy costs.
 In addition, the system can react to the Demand Response (DR) events by temporarily sacrificing other objectives.
 The system utilizes simulation models predicting indoor environment conditions and energy consumption based on the weather and occupancy forecasts.
 These predictions can be used to minimize the negative effect of DR events, because the system will be able to optimize the overall strategy to the DR event.
 The exemplary strategies the system can apply are related to the building dynamics, e.g. pre-heating, pre-cooling, pre-ventilating.
-The simulation models are based on the grey-box modelling approach, e.g. the zone models are based on RC thermal networks.
-The framework is planned to be tested in the actual building and in a virtual simu ılationbased setup.
+The simulation models are based on RC thermal networks.
+The framework is planned to be tested in the actual building and in a virtual simulationbased setup.